This is an experimental feature and will evolve based on community feedback.

 • The return type of the init method is None.

-1. An external caller invokes run(state):
+1. An external caller invokes run(state) method:

 • state is a generic parameter; in RequirementAgent, it refers to the RequirementAgentRunState class.